McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/aGeneral Guide.md

 <h4><p><u>Databases, Internal Links and External Links</u></p></h4>

-On our website, the tables have a "source" component that leads you to outside websites.
+On our website, the tables have a 'source' component that leads you to outside websites.
 Since the website only has a limited number of genes and genomes available, these external links take you to digital databases where you can explore more information.
 The information on the external databases might be used to help you learn more or conduct research on a topic of interest.
 Ensembl, RefSeq, and other external datasets are included.

-'Protein' is a heading in the table under the Gene section of our website.
-Two blue icons can be found there; these are internal links that will direct you to a location on our website.
-Once you have chosen your genes, these direct you to certain areas of the website.
-You can access the Tree section part by clicking the icon to the left, and the Synteny section by clicking the icon to the right.

 </head>
 </html>